Medical

 Who Is a Candidate for Mesothelioma Surgery?

 Not all mesothelioma patients are surgical candidates.
-Approximately 20-25% of patients qualify for potentially curative surgery [2].
+An estimated 20-30% of pleural mesothelioma patients may qualify for potentially curative surgery [2].

 Favorable Factors for Surgery